Skip to main content

 Execution Time Limit

 MATCH_STRINGS has currently a set time limit to around 10 minutes until it will interrupt its execution.
+High execution times might be due to a high TOP_K value and lowering it will improve the operator runtime.

 Examples